Brookside Park (Pasadena)

-Brookside Park is a major neighborhood in Pasadena, California.
-Its northern end is sometimes called Arroyo Terrace.
-It is Pasadena's second largest neighborhood by area, and its second most sparsely populated.
+Brookside Park is a park in Pasadena, California.

-The neighborhood is bordered by Oak Grove Drive to the north, the Arroyo Seco Canyon wall to the south, Linda Vista Avenue to the West, and Forest and Rosemont Avenues to the East.

 Landmarks

 The Arroyo Seco runs the length of the Brookside Park.
-At the very center of the neighborhood is the Rose Bowl, at the southern end is Brookside Park (the actual park) and the Gamble House, and at the northern end is the Brookside Golf Course.
+At the very center of the park is the Rose Bowl, at the southern end is Brookside Park (the actual park) and the Gamble House, and at the northern end is the Brookside Golf Course.
 Colorado Street Bridges runs over Brookside Park.